-We may encounter unforeseen expenses, difficulties, complications, delays and other known or unknown factors in achieving our business objectives.
+We have encountered, and may continue to encounter unforeseen expenses, difficulties, complications, delays and other known or unknown factors in achieving our business objectives.
 We will need to transition at some point from a company with a research and development focus to a company capable of supporting commercial activities.
 We may not be successful in such a transition.